 Factor in a premature birth and consider that you may not have felt fully prepared mentally, physically or practically when the time to deliver your baby was upon you.
 Not only will you be experiencing the changes just mentioned but add to this, the possibility that you might also have to come to terms with yours or your baby’s health problems.

 Babies born pre-term may have missed some developmental time in the womb and may need to spend time in the Special Care Baby Unit (SCBU), or Neonatal Intensive Care Unit (NICU).
 This is because your little one needs an environment that replicates the warm, sterile conditions of your body.
 They may need help with feeding if sucking reflexes are not strong and some babies will need help breathing.
 Staff will monitor other needs such as blood pressure and heart rate and this supervision can require high-tech machinery.

-It can be distressing for a parent to see their newborn surrounded by lots of equipment but remember that although noisy and bewildering, your baby is in the best place, surrounded by a medical team intent on providing the best possible care.
+As such, it can be distressing for a parent to see their newborn surrounded by lots of noisy equipment and multiple wires but remember, your baby is in the best place, surrounded by a medical team intent on providing the best possible care.
 Staff share your goal, to get baby strong and healthy enough to go home with you.